 B. Service.
 AccuWeather, Inc. will make available for Licensee's receipt during the term of this Agreement access to its information data base referred to herein as the Service.
 The term Service, when used in this Agreement shall include each and every part of said Service both singularly and collectively and the reports, forecasts, graphics, data, briefings, information and other elements or things comprising the parts thereof including the preparation of such products, monitoring the weather and information related to the preparation of such products and staffing and organizing to provide the products.
 AccuWeather reserves the right to change the products available in the Service and to substitute products of equal or greater value as may be available from AccuWeather's or its suppliers from time to time.
 Some products, such as NEXRAD and Satellite imagery may be provided by AccuWeather on a time delay.
 Services provided by AccuWeather should be in the form or format as determined by AccuWeather from time to time.
 It is the responsibility of the Client to update and maintain the trademark, patent, copyright or other license necessary in order to display or use the information.
 The specifics that define the content and information specified herein shall be those normally provided by AccuWeather or as otherwise mutually agreed upon in writing by the parties.

 C. Access.
 During the term of this Agreement, AccuWeather, Inc. will provide the Service through communications facilities it will from time to time select and Licensee shall have access rights to the Service.
 Licensee agrees that it shall access the Service only from the location listed in this Agreement.
-The data and information supplied under this contract by AccuWeather is made available on an electronic site in State College, Pennsylvania or other sites AccuWeather shall desiginate.
+The data and information supplied under this contract by AccuWeather is made available on an electronic site in State College, Pennsylvania or other sites AccuWeather shall designate.
 It is Licensee’s choice as to how to move the data from the Pennsylvania site to Licensee’s location and/or to issue appropriate electronic commands to accept the information at the Pennsylvania site and move the information to the Licensee’s authorized location.
 For the purposes of determining situs with regard to taxation, jurisdiction or other issues, it is agreed that the situs of the information, receipt and transfer is in Pennsylvania.
 A trademark or copyright, or copyrightable work contained within the information downloaded is considered a use or publication of the trademark or copyright in both the location in which it has been accessed in Pennsylvania at the host site and at the location of the user.
 The Licensee shall not claim trademark or copyrights in any information accessed from AccuWeather.

 D. Access Codes.
 Access Codes and information furnished by AccuWeather, Inc. to Licensee are intended for Licensee's sole and exclusive use and shall be considered proprietary information, ownership of which shall remain with AccuWeather, Inc. Licensee shall be fully responsible for maintaining confidentiality of its account access information.
 Should Licensee's access information be lost or stolen or fall into the hands of an unauthorized user or users, it is Licensee's responsibility to immediately notify AccuWeather, Inc. in writing.